Call For Free Consultation: (307) 634-4000

 Guardian v.
 Hannifan (2008)

-An injured miner and his children sued the mine manager and safety manager for failing to fix dangerous environments that caused the miner to suffer brain injury and paralysis.
+An injured miner and his children sued a mine manager and safety manager for failing to fix dangerous environments that caused the miner to suffer brain injury and paralysis.
 The jury awarded $22,000,000, the largest verdict for physical injuries ever in the State of Wyoming.
 By law, the judgment came to $9,460,000, affirmed on appeal.
 Jim was on the trial team.
-If you would like to read Jim’s closing argument in the case, send an email to [email protected] with the Subject: Closing.

 $8,400,000 Verdict